edhaker13/myanimelist/README.md

 # Search Plugin #
 Enter a search term and it will create entries from all the results found.
-As I haven't implemented any narrowing options every entry will be added.
+As I haven't implemented any narrowing options every entry found will be added.

+*NOTE*: As the official MyAnimeList API requires authentication I made an account for this plugin, please don't change anything on that account.
+It will screw up everything.
+Also the same white listing thing applies, but there is no easy overriding the user-agent yet.

 ## Syntax ##
 ```YAML